akashpalani2003/GNR-1/README.md

 ## Results
 ![Ass2Part1](./results/Assignment2_Part1.png)

 The best validation accuracy is shown for the maximum hidden layers, which is as expected and the activation function is linear.
 When tested with this same setup of the MLP we obtain an accuracy of 67.14%, which is around 2% less than what we achieved in validation.
+During training, the losses get to be very low, almost at 0 as we near 200 epochs, so the use of high epochs is justified.

 ![Ass2Part1Graph](./results/Part1_graph.png)
 As can be seen from the graph, it seems pretty clear that sigmoid function gives us the worst results.
 It can also be seen that in general a higher number of hidden layers leads to better results, which logically makes sense.
 It can also be seen that when the 2 hidden layers have 2048 and 1024 layers respectively, the accuracy seems to be the best, with the exception of sigmoid activaton function